xaristeidou/pytorch-models/README.md

 # 🔥 PyTorch models

 A repository for custom PyTorch models regarding Computer Vision tasks.
+All models will be able to be trained locally by choosing different parameters regarding optimizers, epochs, learning rate schedulers, model layers size, etc.

 ## Image classification